maidavdic/Certificate/README.md

 2. Addin top navigation bar with CSS more info about how to do it https://www.w3schools.com/howto/howto_js_topnav.asp but before doing that read this https://www.w3schools.com/html/html_css.asp.
-Basicallly you "can't" mix html and css so you have to create a separate css file.
+Basicallly you "can't" mix html and css so you have to create a separate css file. add   <link rel="stylesheet" href="style.css"> to the head in the HTML file.